webstudio-is/immerhin/README.md

 ### Container registration

-We register containers for 2 reasons:
+We register containers for two reasons:
-1. Providing a namespace for each container so that whoever consumes the changes, knows which object to apply the patches to.
+1. To define a namespace for each container so that whoever consumes the changes knows which object to apply the patches to.
-2. To make sure the container was intentionally registered to be synced to the server and be part of undo/redo transactions.
-You may not want this for every container, since you can use them for ephemeral states too.
+2. Ensure that the container was intentionally registered to be synced to the server and be part of undo/redo transactions.
+You may not want this for every container since you can use them for ephemeral states.

 Example